:::

 5.2.
 Provision and maintenance of equipment

 5.2.1.
-Laboratory staff and samplers must be furnished with or have access to all items of equipment required for correct performance of sampling and testing for which the laboratory is accredited.
+Accredited member staff and samplers must be furnished with or have access to all items of equipment required for correct performance of sampling and testing for which the member is accredited.

 5.2.2.
 Equipment must be run appropriately by authorised staff.
-Up-to-date instructions on the use and maintenance of equipment (including any relevant manuals provided by the manufacturer of the equipment) must be readily available for use by the appropriate laboratory staff.
+Up-to-date instructions on the use and maintenance of equipment (including any relevant manuals provided by the manufacturer of the equipment) must be readily available for use by the appropriate accredited member staff.

 5.2.3.
 Equipment and its software used for testing and sampling must be capable of achieving the accuracy required and must comply with specifications relevant to the tests concerned.

 5.2.4.
-There must be documented procedures for operating, maintaining, calibrating and monitoring of sampling and testing equipment.
-Whenever practicable, all equipment under the control of the laboratory and requiring calibration must be labelled, coded or otherwise identified to indicate the status of calibration, including the date when last calibrated and the date or expiration criteria when recalibration is due.
+There must be documented procedures for calibrating, operating, maintaining, verifying, and monitoring of sampling and testing equipment.
+Whenever practicable, all equipment under the control of the accredited member and requiring calibration or verification must be labelled, coded, or otherwise identified to indicate the status of calibration/verification, including the date when last calibrated/verified and the date or expiration criteria when recalibration or reverification is due.

 5.2.5.
 All equipment must be properly maintained to ensure protection from corrosion and other causes of deterioration.

 5.2.6.
-Any equipment which has been subjected to overloading or mishandling, or which gives suspect results, or has been shown by calibration or otherwise to be defective, must be taken out of service and clearly labelled until it has been repaired and then shown by test or calibration to be performing its function satisfactorily again.
+Any equipment which has been subjected to overloading or mishandling, or which gives suspect results, or has been shown by calibration, verification or otherwise to be defective, must be taken out of service and clearly labelled until it has been repaired and then shown by test, calibration, or verification to be performing its function satisfactorily again.

 5.2.7.
-Each equipment and its software used for testing and significant to the result must, when practicable, be uniquely identified.
+Each equipment and its software used for testing that is significant to the result must, when practicable, be uniquely identified.
 Records must be maintained of each major item of equipment and its software.
 Each record must include:

 (b) details of maintenance and monitoring